 Odawara to Gora

 This leg takes about an hour travelling on the Hakone Tozan Railway.
-You catch the Tozan train from the same Odawara station building that you arrive into from Tokyo.
+You catch the Tozan train from the same Odawara station building that you arrive into on your trip from Tokyo.

 If you want to go to the Hakone Open Air Museum get off at Chokoku no Mori station (one stop before Gora) and it’s an easy walk from there.

 Cost without the Hakone FreePass would be Y670.